awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/Code/0_view0.md

 ## View 0 - Account Map
 The Cost & Usage Report data doesn't contain account names and other business or organization specific mapping so the first view you will create is a view that enhances your CUR data.
-There are a few options you can leverage to create your account_map view to provide opportunities to leverage your existing mapping tables. organization information, or other business mappings allows for deeper insights and additional  This view will be used to create the **Account_Map** for your dashboards.
+There are a few options you can leverage to create your account_map view to provide opportunities to leverage your existing mapping tables, organization information, or other business mappings allows for deeper insights.
+This view will be used to create the **Account_Map** for your dashboards.

 {{% notice tip %}}
 You can update your account_map view or change options at a future time.
-If you are unsure of what option to use we suggest starting with Option 1
+If you are unsure of what option to use we suggest starting with Option 1.
+If you are creating AWS Accounts frequently, we suggest using Option 3-A
 {{% /notice %}}

 ### Option 1: Placeholder Account Map data